The Web Health

 Introduction

 Every time you breathe in and out, the diaphragm allows air to enter and leave your lungs.
-If you sit up in a straight position, your core muscles contract in order to keep your back muscles upright position.
+If you sit up in a straight position, your core muscles contract to keep your back muscles upright position.

 What are your core muscles?